Can Neurofeedback help with Anxiety?

 Associated mental symptoms

 - A sense of dread

 - Difficulty concentrating

 - Easily distracted

 Treatment for Anxiety

-There are many ways to treat anxiety, some benefit from one treatment, others from a combination of treatments.
+There are many ways to treat anxiety.
+Some benefit from one treatment, others from a combination of treatments.
 The two main treatment options for (severe) anxiety are psychological therapy, in particular, Cognitive Behavioural Therapy (CBT), or medication.
-With CBT unhelpful and unrealistic beliefs and behavioral patterns are identified and changed, which can reduce anxiety.
-Medication (e.g. selective serotonin reuptake inhibitors, benzodiazepines) is prescribed for physical as well as mental symptoms, despite unpleasant side effects.
+With CBT, unhelpful and unrealistic beliefs and behavioral patterns are identified and changed, which can reduce anxiety.
+Medication (e.g. selective serotonin re-uptake inhibitors, benzodiazepines) is prescribed for physical, as well as mental symptoms, despite unpleasant side effects.
 Other treatment options are self-help, Applied Relaxation, Parental Anxiety Management, Hypnotherapy and Herbal treatments, caffeine elimination, Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), and Psychosurgery.
-Psychosurgery is rarely used and solely in very extreme cases when other treatment options do not work.
+Psychosurgery is rarely used and solely in extreme cases, when other treatment options do not work.

 Neurofeedback and Anxiety